bradcarman/ModelingToolkitDesigner.jl/README.md

 The first file location comes from the `path` variable.
 The second is looking for a folder `icons` in the component parent package, in this case `ModelingToolkitStandardLibrary`, and the third path is from the `icons` folder of this `ModelingToolkitDesigner` package.
 The first real file is the chosen icon load path.
 Feel free to contribute icons here for any other public component libraries.

 ## Icon Rotation
+Rotate an icon using the button or key `r`.
 The icon rotation is controlled by the `r` atribute in the saved `.toml` design file.
-Currently this must be edited by hand.
 The default direction is "E" for east.
 The image direciton can change to any "N","S","E","W".
 For example, to rotate the capacitor icon by -90 degrees (i.e. from "E" to "N") simply edit the design file as

 ```
 [capacitor]